 Where’s the overlap?

-- General goal being to improve the client’s life
+- The general goal is to improve the client’s life

-- Effective for a wide range of people with multiple different mental health issues
+- Effective for a wide range of people with multiple different mental health concerns

 What are the main differences?